ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 - `num_procs = 16` the total number of processes to be started (16 in this case).
 On Slurm this has to be equal to `:nodes * :ntasks_per_node`
 - `num_tasks = 8` the number of tasks per thread to be performed
 - `num_threads = 8` number of threads to be started in each Julia process.
 On Slurm this has to be equal to `:cpus_per_task` (see below)
-- `maxmem = 70` specifies the level in GB where aggressive garbage collection is triggered, should be less than `:mem` (see below)
+- `maxmem = 70` specifies the level in GB where aggressive garbage collection is triggered, should be less than `:mem` (see below) to avoid using more than the allocated resources
 - `clustermanager_settings` is a flexible `Dictionary` which passes the relevant options to Slurm.
 In this case we have specified:
     - `:A` the project account to be charged for the computational allocation requested
     - `:job_name` the name of the job